cloudfoundry/summit-training-classes/basics/site/content/labs/buildpacks.md

 Change into `04-buildpacks/mixed-app` and see that the directory contains both `index.html` and `index.php`.

-_Which buildpack will be used to run this app?
+* _Which buildpack do you think will be used to run this app?
 Staticfile, or PHP?_

-* `cf push` this app.
+* `cf push` mixed-app
 * Observe from the CLI output which buildpack was used
 * Hit both `/index.html` and `index.php`
 * Use `cf ssh` to see what files the buildpack has added